dfds/postmortems/PM2020-005 - ALB instance attachment.md

 ## Summary

 On Tuesday 9th of June 2020, a planned maintenance for the Hellman Kubernetes cluster related to seperate auto-scaling groups per availability zone caused the ALB's (AWS Application LoadBalancer), both the authenticated and not authenticated one, to remove all attached instance i.e. Kubernetes worker nodes.
-This caused all services running inside the cluster to become unavailable.
+This caused all services running inside the cluster to become unavailable from outside the cluster.

 When alerted, the SRE team quickly found the root cause and applied a quick fix, by manually attaching the instances to the ALB's.
 Afterwards a permanent fix was implemented within the hour.